mzehnde/Skribble-Project-II/README.md

 Now that we have a list with all the signers that should receive a Signature-Request we can call the API to process these Requests.
 To do that we iterate through our signerList and send out a Signature-Request via API for every index of that list.
 For every index the Request Body will be filled out with the signers E-Mail and the base64 Content of the PDF file he should sign.
 We receive a response for every Request that we save in a new Array called responseList.

+## 5. Use the response of the Signature-Requests

+For step five we have two possibilities.
+1. We either save the Signature-Request-ID we receive as a response for every Signature-Request in a .txt file such that we can make use of it at a later point.
+For example after you know every employee signed its contract you can use this file to receive the document ID via API and download the signed Document.
+To proceed with this possibility comment out step 6 in the function doUseCase2() in the Main class.
+To create the file, we iterate through our responseList to write every Signature-Request-ID and corresponding E-Mail to the File.
+It then can be found under the path specified as argument 3.
+2. A second possibility would be polling.
+To make use of this possibility, comment out step 5 out of the function doUseCase2() in the Main class.
+With this option, every 10 seconds a GET request will be called to the API of Skribble in order to check if the document was signed.
+If it was signed it will automatically be saved under the path specified in argument 3.